-1. Create awareness, understanding and buy-in concerning the importance of ES in eye health, with IAPB leadership, members and more widely.
-A work plan of approaches and activities will be developed.
+- Create awareness, understanding and buy-in concerning the importance of climate action and eye health, with IAPB leadership, members and more widely

-2. Promote and encourage networking within the membership concerning ES in eye health.
-This to include sharing of relevant evidence, approaches, strategies, case studies, resources and best practice models.
+- Promote and encourage networking within the eye health sector concerning climate action in eye health, including links at the ‘community level’*, through sharing of relevant evidence, approaches, strategies, case studies, resources, and best practice models

-3. Encourage research and review of existing evidence concerning ES in eye health.
+- Encourage research and review of existing evidence concerning climate action in eye health.

-8. Seek to make General Assembly and other IAPB meetings as environmentally friendly as possible.
+- Seek to make IAPB and its events as environmentally sustainable as possible

 - Develop annual workplans for achieving CAWG strategies, and report progress to IAPB board and members

 * ‘Community level’, refers to a Climate Action principle that improving eye health by addressing climate change is a public health responsibility.